zodb/zodbshootout/doc/results.rst

     ``fs-sample.conf`` for a test configuration that includes a ZEO persistent cache.)

+    In shared thread mode, the database is not closed and reopened, so with concurrency greater than 1, this test is a measure of a shared pickle cache.
+When concurrency is 1, this test is equivalent to the steamin' test.

 * Read cold objects

     In the same process as was used for reading warm objects,